yacinecheikh/nvim-config/README.md

 For autocompletions, I tried configure everything the same way as other IDEs, with Tab/Shift-Tab to navigate, and Enter (CR) to confirm.

+### Telescope

+Telescope is a versatile plugin for quick file search using fuzzy search.
+It also includes a file browser, a keymap viewer, a project manager, and more.
+The Telescope menu can be used with the `:Telescope` command, but I have also defined keymappings for the tasks I use the most in `init.lua`.

+I suggest you browse the Telescope menu (`,t`) so that you can get used to its features and then define your own shortcuts.

+### Neotree

+The `:Neotree` command can be used to display a file tree on the side.
+The ,ft key mapping can also be used to toggle the tree.